xueshanf/postfix-sasl-setup/README.md

 ## Configure a Postfix server to allow SASL authentication

-You should adjust your configuration with your own domain, and SASL user database.
+Postfix version used in this documentation is 2.9.6-2.
 All change made to /etc/postfix/main.cf and /etc/postfix/master.cf need a Postfix service reload.
+You should adjust your setup with your own domain and SASL user database.

+An in-depth details can be found [here](http://www.postfix.org/SASL_README.html)....

 * [Install SASL libaries](#install-package)
 * [Configure Postfix to use SASL and saslauthd](#smtpd-conf)